Railsreactor/provision/README.md

 ### Server

 1. Set up an IP address, roles and packages in `nodes.yml`.
 You can use an example for this `cp nodes.yml.example nodes.yml`.
 It contains all the options available.
-1. Run setup stage to set up deployer user, automatic security upgrades and enable 2 Gb swap `STAGE=setup ruby provision.rb`.
-You can skip swap creation just by adding `NO_SWAP=true`
+2. Run setup stage to set up deployer user, automatic security upgrades and enable 2 Gb swap `STAGE=setup ruby provision.rb`.
+You can skip swap creation just by adding `NO_SWAP=true` .
+In case `root` user does not have password, in `nodes.yml` leave `root_password` blank.
-1. Provision your server `ruby provision.rb`
+3. Provision your server `ruby provision.rb`

 ### Vagrant